‘Avengers: Endgame’ Fan Theory Says There’s A Fake Scene In The Trailer

-The second official trailer for Avengers: Endgame debuted last Thursday and fans have been analyzing it every which way.
+The second official trailer for Avengers: Endgame debuted last Thursday and fans have been analyzing it in every which way.
 It’s even being paralleled to the trailers from Avengers: Infinity War from late 2017 and early 2018.
-A ploy used by the good people at Marvel Studios in an Infinity War trailer might have been used in the most recent Endgame clip according to a new fan theory.
+A ploy used by the good people at Marvel Studios in an Infinity War trailer might have been used in the most recent Endgame clip, according to a new fan theory.

 An Avengers: Endgame fan account on Instagram is suggesting that one of the scenes from the new trailer won’t appear in the movie at all.
 Fans will remember the first official trailer for Avengers: Infinity War featured an epic scene that never made it to screen.
 It was perhaps the best moment in the entire trailer and once moviegoers left the theater they were all wondering what happened.

-The scene, in particular, was Captain America leading a charge of Wakandan warriors alongside Okoye, the Winter Soldier, Black Panther, Falcon, War Machine and Black Widow.
+The scene, in particular, had Captain America leading a charge of Wakandan warriors alongside Okoye, the Winter Soldier, Black Panther, Falcon, War Machine, and Black Widow.
 Not only did this scene never happen, but Bruce Banner was never seen in his Hulk form other than within the first few minutes of the movie.

 The fan account is suggesting the Endgame trailer scene that is a fake is also an epic moment.
-Towards the clip’s conclusion, the surviving Avengers are walking together through a hangar in their facility wearing matching white uniforms.
+Toward the clip’s conclusion, the surviving Avengers are walking together through a hangar in their facility wearing matching white uniforms.
 Tony Stark is seen walking among the rest of the heroes, but accord to the theory, Tony won’t really be there in the film.

 View this post on Instagram